 VIC Feed In Tariff Information

-All electricity retailers in Victoria with more than 5,000 customers must offer at least the state’s minimum solar feed-in tariff.
+Victoria has a minimum solar feed-in tariff.
+Electricity retailers must offer at least the minimum if they have over 5,000 customers.
 They can offer more, and some do.
 There are two types of solar feed-in tariffs available – single and time-varying.
 Retailers can choose to offer one or both.

 Single/Flat Rate

-This applies to electricity exported at any time of the day and is the most common type of offer available.
+This applies to electricity exported at any time of the day and is the most common type available.

-On February 27, 2023, the ESC published its final decision on the minimum feed-in tariff rates from 1 July 2023.
+On February 27, 2023, the ESC published its final decision on the minimum feed-in tariff rates for the 2023-24 financial year.
 The single rate minimum in 2023–24 is 4.9 cents per kilowatt- hour.

-In the 2024-25 financial year the minimum feed-in tariff will be reduced to 3.3 cents per kilowatt-hour.
+In the 2024-25 financial year the single rate minimum will be 3.3 cents per kilowatt-hour.

 Time Varying Rates